canonical/ubuntu-boards-documentation/how-to/pine64-star64.rst

 -------------------------------

 #.
 Download one of the supported images:

+.. note:: Download information to be added after 25.04 release

 #.
 Flash the pre-installed server image to a microSD card (see
    :doc:`/how-to/flash-images`)